Zero API Costs

 Multi-Agent Pipeline

-16 configurable roles: discover, triage, domain-curator, researcher, architect, planner, coder, refactorer, sonar, impeccable, reviewer, tester, security, solomon, commiter, hu-reviewer.
+24 configurable roles spanning pre-loop, iteration and post-loop phases — triage, planner, coder, reviewer, sonar, solomon, audit and more.
+Full catalogue in Pipeline roles.
 Mandatory audit post-approval ensures generated code is certified clean before completing.

 Solomon — AI Judge (v2.0)